-Window Tint Percentages for Cars 2024
+Window Tint Percentages for Cars 2025

 Have you decided to tint your car for privacy, heat reduction and improving cars visibility but still confused about dark or light tint?
-Don’t worry, we have got your cover.
+Don’t worry, we have got your covered.
 The lightness or darkness of a tint depends on the Visible Light Transmission (VLT), which is often referred to as the window tint percentage.Window tint percentages can vary widely, ranging from as dark as 5%, to as light as 80%.

 Window tint percentages chart from darkest to lightest.